Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The future seems knowable only when it becomes the past.
 - If you are given a choice, you believe you have acted freely. - **Raymond Teller**
 - You had hoped that smarter creatures would be wiser ones. - **Peter Watts, Firefall**
+- Sometimes what goes without saying is best said anyway. - **Iain M. Banks, The Hydrogen Sonata**
+- It’s not what you look at that matters, it’s what you see. - **Matt Haig, The Midnight Library**
+- Well, that you can choose choices but not outcomes. - **Matt Haig, The Midnight Library**
+- I'm sorry.
+I didn't lie but I did deceive. - **Iain M. Banks, Use of Weapons**

 ## Funny